itzmanish/ecr-token-renew/charts/deployment/README.md

     helm install my-ecr-token-renew ecr-token-renew/chart

-Note: you need to override `configMapKeyRef` key with correct configmap value where your AWS credentials are present. you can always append `-f override.yaml` on the above command.
+> Note: you need to override `configMapKeyRef` key with correct configmap value where your AWS credentials are present. you can always append `-f override.yaml` on the above command.
+You can check charts/deployment/values.yaml for default values.

 To uninstall the chart: